scikit-shapes/scikit-shapes/examples/README.rst

 Gallery of examples
 ===================

-Here is the gallery of examples
+The examples below shows functionalities of scikit-shapes.